johnstaveley/SecurityEssentials/README.md

 	+ Turns off verbose errors and trace in production
 	+ Removes unnecessary headers which indicate .net framework version
 	+ Removes server information disclosure headers from responses
+	+ Do not publish package.json file which IIS will do by default
+	+ NoCache header applied to any controller which publishes user sensitive data, unit tests for same
 * Missing Function Level Access Control: Sensitive functions decorated with Authorize and Role attributes.
 Unit tests to ensure admin functions require the admin role
 * CSRF: Ensures anti-forgery token is used on all Post/Put/Ajax operations by checking through use of a base controller
     + Unit tests to ensure all state changing mvc or web api methods validate an anti forgery token